-The SO pin is a tri-stateable output from the shift register.
-The SO pin remains in a high-impedance state until the $\overline{CS}$ pin is put into a Logic [0] state.
+The SO data pin is a tri-stateable output from the shift register.
+The SO pin remains in a high-impedance state until the CS pin is put into a Logic [0] state.
 The SO data is capable of reporting the status of the output, the device configuration, and the state of the key inputs.
 The SO pin changes states on the rising edge of SCLK and reads out on the falling edge of SCLK.
-Fault and input status descriptions are provided in [Table 16](#).
+Fault and Input Status descriptions are provided in [Table 6](#).

-CHIP SELECT ( $\overline{CS}$ )
+CHIP SELECT (CS)

-The $\overline{CS}$ pin enables communication with the master microcontroller (MCU).
-When this pin is in a Logic [0] state, the device is capable of transferring information to and receiving information from the MCU.
-The 34982 latches in data from the input shift registers to the addressed registers on the rising edge of CS.
+The CS pin enables communication with the master microcontroller (MCU).
+When this pin is in a Logic [0] state, the device is capable of transferring information to, and receiving information from, the MCU.
+The 34984 device latches in data from the Input shift registers to the addressed registers on the rising edge of CS.
 The device transfers status information from the power output to the shift register on the falling edge of CS.
 The SO output driver is enabled when CS is Logic [0].
 CS should transition from a Logic [1] to a Logic [0] state only when SCLK is a Logic [0].
 CS has an active internal pull-up, $I{UP}$ .

-1. RST is a Logic [1] state during the above operation.
+1. $\overline{RST}$ is a Logic [1] state during the above operation.
 2. D7:D0 relate to the most recent ordered entry of data into the device.
 3. OD7:OD0 relate to the first 8 bits of ordered fault and status data out of the device.

-Figure 11.
+Figure 10.
 Single 8-Bit Word SPI Communication

-Notes 1.
-RST is a Logic [1] state during the above operation.
+1. $\overline{RST}$ is a Logic [1] state during the above operation.
 2. D7:D0 relate to the most recent ordered entry of data into the device.
 3. D7\:D0\ relate to the previous 8 bits (last command word) of data that was previously shifted into the device.
 4. OD7:OD0 relate to the first 8 bits of ordered fault and status data out of the device.

-Figure 12.
+Figure 11.
 Multiple 8-Bit Word SPI Communication